embark-framework/embark-site/source/docs/contributing.md

 ---
 ## Development

-We welcome you to join the development of Hexo.
+We welcome you to join the development of Embark.
 This document will help you through the process.

 ### Before You Start